 My flight, cruise or tour has been cancelled.
 Am I entitled to a refund?

-If your travel has been cancelled by COVID-19 restrictions, you should look at the terms and conditions of your contract to see whether it specifically covers an epidemic or pandemic event.
+If your travel has been cancelled, you should look at the terms and conditions of your contract to see whether it specifically excludes the cause for cancellation.
 If not, you may still have rights to seek a refund or a credit.
 If the travel provider is offering a credit note or voucher, it should have an expiration date which is long enough to allow you to use the credit.
 If you booked through a travel agent, you should find out what the travel provider (e.g. cruise operator or accommodation provider) is offering in terms of a refund or credit voucher to make sure your travel agent is passing that on in full.

 Businesses must not mislead consumers about their rights to a refund or the right of the business to retain payments the consumer has made.
 If you think that you should be entitled to a refund (because the business is not able to provide the agreed goods or services in accordance with the contract) but are only being offered a credit note, you should try to resolve this amicably with the business.
 If this is not possible you may seek advice from CBS or obtain your own independent legal advice.